MasakazuKurata/tutorial/README.md

 ## merge/rebase conflict

 During rebasing conflicts between changes in your branch and the other branch can occur.
-(As mentioned in the very beggining of this tutorial you should install the "git prompt" as it will tell you about the different staged of rebasing and eliminate the confusion about what is going on.)
+(As mentioned in the very beggining of this tutorial you should install the "git prompt" as it will tell you about the different stages of rebasing and eliminate the confusion about what is going on.)

-So lets they we have to rebase our feature branch to an updated master:
+So lets say we have to rebase our feature branch to an updated master:
 ```
 (otherBranch) $ git checkout featureGranch
 (featureBranch) $ git rebase master